wsydney76/craft5-starter/README.md

+Provisionally updated to recent Craft/Tailwind versions.

+Uploaded just for reference, not actively maintained.

 # Craft 4 Starter

 The Multilingual Craft CMS Starter is designed to function with or without DDEV.
 It features a simplified configuration and employs distinct templating conventions.
 It's useful as a basis for numerous tasks.